-Good PR relies on maintaining a positive reputation for good word of mouth and customer service is a key part of this.
+Good PR relies on maintaining a positive reputation through good word of mouth and customer service is a key part of this.
 Why?

 I believe that good PR and terrific customer service can help your business to engage with customers effectively and promote a positive brand image.